Ichaelus/Github-Classifier/Documentation/Documentation.md

 ## Overview
 ### Problems with train data
 One of the biggest challenges was the unclear class definitions.
-We spent a lot of time on discussing how to classify different samples, there were many samples where different classes would have been a reasonable fit.
+We spent a lot of time discussing how to classify different samples, there were many samples where different classes would have been a reasonable fit.
 We tried to extend the class definitions on our own while trying to avoid conflicts with the sample repos and the short definitions in the challenge descriptions.
 We decided we wanted to classify the samples in a logical, consistent and somewhat intuitive way, even though some things are debatable, e.g. WEB was defined as static personal websites and blogs.
 But when is a website non-static?
 As soon as there´s some Javascript or PHP involved?
-And is personal websites only a reasonable definition?
+And is *personal websites only* a reasonable definition?
 Or shouldn´t a small, static website of some sports team also be classified as a WEB sample?
-Because of that we expect the results of the different teams widely and very hard to compare.
+Because of that we expect the results of the different teams to be very diverse and hard to compare.
-What we want to emphasize in the beginning: we didn´t take shortcuts and deliberately chose to not make our lifes easy, e.g. it would have been possible to just put every website that´s not a huge webapp into WEB instead of trying to differentiate like the given class definitions suggest.
+What we want to emphasize in the beginning: we didn´t take shortcuts and also deliberately chose to not make our lifes easy, e.g. it would have been possible to just put every website that´s not a huge webapp into WEB instead of trying to differentiate like the given class definitions suggest.
 Doing that would have led to a huge increase in the precision of our classifiers in the WEB class and other classes made us make similar decisions.